Dawn1313/sc-bioinformatics-consulting---shu-cheng/index.md

 ## About Me

-I am an independent bioinformatics consultant with abundant experience supporting bioinformatics-related projects from raw data to publication-ready results.
+I am an independent bioinformatics consultant with abundant experience supporting bioinformatics projects from raw data to publication-ready results.

-I value clear communication, reproducibility, and efficient problem-solving.
+I value tailored bioinformatics, reproducibility, as well as efficient problem-solving.

 ## How We Can Work Together  🤝

-- Bioinformatics analysis, tailored bioinformatics (e.g., multi-omics approach)
+- Short-term analysis projects

+- Bioinformatics pipeline review, optimization, and validation

 - Ongoing consulting or technical support

-- Workflow review, development

-- Typical rates $150-$450/hour

 - NDA-friendly collaboration

+- Remote work

 ## Contact